Safety and Health

 - Able to energetically participate in classroom activities without the use of symptom-reducing medication

-While absences due to illness are unavoidable, we understand how difficult it can sometimes be for parents/guardians to keep student at home in order to safeguard the health of the school population, and we appreciate efforts to do so.
+While absences due to illness are unavoidable, we understand how difficult it can sometimes be for parents/guardians to keep students at home in order to safeguard the health of the school population, and we appreciate efforts to do so.
 Teachers will make every effort to help students catch up when they recover and return to school.

 Injury or Illness at School